drata-compliance-as-code/terrafail/README.md

    ![GitHubCodeConnection](readme/remediation_pr.png)

-4. **Sit back, relax, enjoy an easy breezy code review after a long day of fighting IaC compliance issues!**
+4. **Sit back, relax, and enjoy an easy breezy code review after a long day of fighting IaC compliance issues!**

 ## Documentation

-> [!NOTE]
-> Documentation is available to all Drata users.

-To learn more about the IaC misconfigurations and vulnerabilities Compliance as Code tests are validating, and how this impacts your compliance posture, [request a demo] (https://drata.com/demo).
+Documentation is available to all Drata users.
+To learn more about the IaC misconfigurations and vulnerabilities Compliance as Code tests are validating, and how this impacts your compliance posture, [request a demo](https://drata.com/demo).

 To view documentation specific to a given finding, follow the documentation link in the UI, here's an example for encryption at rest:

 ![GitHubCodeConnection](readme/result_documentation.png)

 ![GitHubCodeConnection](readme/documentation.png)

 Click on the guidance links to read up on security best practices or navigate directly to the IaC provider links to learn how to fix the vulnerabilities in your code.